jordandouglas/speedemon_SI/README.md

 ## 1. Well-calibrated simulation studies

+This section describes how to simulate parameters from the prior distribution, and then estimate the parameters using data simulated under the true parameters.
+Both subsections below assume that BEAST 2 is installed at ``~/beast/bin/``.
+If this assumption is incorrect, then some of the scripts may need to be modified.

 ### 1.1 StarBeast3
 To perform well-calibrated simulation study on the Yule-skyline collapse model under StarBeast3: